fingerprintjs/fingerprintjs/contributing.md

 async function entropySource() {
   const finalData = await doLongAction()

-  // If the source's returned value isn't a function, it's considered as a fingerprint component return finalData // Equivalent to: return () => finalData }
+  // If the source's returned value is not a function, it's considered as an entropy component return finalData // Equivalent to: return () => finalData }
 ```